Retrocast/retrocast.top/src/blog/posts/analyzing-pookie-tools-app.md

 But actually, why would anyone do this at all, regardless of the "client" used?
 Isn't the whole purpose of "dating" to find someone **you** love?
 **YOU**, not some soulless program spitting out random-ish responses.
-Do people who use AI for dating really expect something decent from it, if they don't even have enough respect to give human answers to their potential partner?
+Do people who use AI for dating really expect something decent from it, if they don't even have enough respect to give human responses to their potential partner?

 Or maybe I just don't understand something.
 I'm ace, after all. **XD**